 Collectively, the market for antifungals across a spectrum of similar disease organisms approaches $1B.
 Broadly, worldwide antifungal sales exceed $6B.
 NikZ for Valley Fever, our first indication, has Orphan Product designation.
 In 2014 we added GAIN Act QIDP designation.
 These provide for 7 and 5 years sequential market exclusivity after marketing approval.
 We expect to reach peak sales of $130M for Valley Fever fairly quickly with our many advantages over standard-of-care drugs.
 We plan to bring on other indications in immunosuppressed patients, expecting a 2-3x market multiplier.

 Our Phase I results were very promising.
 We are pursuing patents related to the new manufacturing process for NikZ.
-VFS is seeking a tranched A round or a partnership in 2016 to reach proof of concept in 2017.
-We could start a pivotal trial in 2017 with support now.
-We have a "fast track" plan to proof of concept in 10 months for $1M above our current funding.
+VFS is seeking a tranched A round or a partnership to reach proof of concept in late 2017.
+We could start a pivotal trial in late 2017 with support now.

-We are scaling up our pilot scale process to make a large batch of new trial material (API and drug product) in 10 months, with a useful amount of initial trial drug product after the first 7 months.
+We are scaling up our pilot scale process to make a large batch of new trial material (API and drug product) in May 2017.
 We will begin Phase IIa patient enrollment shortly after having trial material, anticipating results 3-6 months later, and early results within the first 2 months (effect finding).
-With investor support, the sweet spot proof of concept trial could give results as soon as summer 2017.
+With investor support, the sweet spot proof of concept trial could give results as soon as late summer 2017.
 Such private funding would accelerate the NIH proof of concept path by a year or more.
-We expect to be a good candidate for an additional $1.5M FDA orphan product trial grant in 2017.
+We expect to be a good candidate for an additional $2M FDA orphan product trial grant in 2017.

 1830 E. Broadway, #124-182